 What is the difference between Endowment and Hibah?

 Both can be given during a lifetime however, recipients are different.
 The endowment is given to an organization or institute.
 Hibha (i.e., Deed of Gift) is given to your family members including Husband or Wife, Sons, Daughters, Father, Mother, Relatives, or friends.
 Testamentary Bequest is given only after death which is different than Endowment and Hibah.

 What is the difference between Testamentary Bequest and Gifts?

 In estate planning terms, a Gift refers to the contribution or donation you make in your lifetime.
 You can give a gift to registered charitable organizations and get a tax credit.
 Another Gift you can give your family members is not tax deductible in most countries.
-Also, you need to see the gift tax impact specially if you are giving away large gifts.
+Also, you need to see the gift tax impact, especially if you are giving away large gifts.
 On the other hand, Testamentary Bequest refers to the contribution or donation you are making after your death.
-You can write down your contribution details of Testamentary Bequest in your Islamic Will or Trust.
+You can write down your contribution details of the Testamentary Bequest in your Islamic Will or Trust.
 The Bequest will not give any tax benefits in most countries even though you make it towards registered charitable organizations.
 However, the law regarding making Bequest differs from one country or jurisdiction to another.
 There is a lifetime limit and annual limit of tax exclusion (which varies from one country or Jurisdiction to another); you should get more information from a tax consultant before making any bequest.
-It is important to consider Estate tax planning strategy while planning for Testamentary Bequest or Gifts to avoid adverse income or business tax consequences.
+It is important to consider Estate tax planning strategy while planning for Testamentary Bequests or Gifts to avoid adverse income or business tax consequences.

 How does Testamentary Bequest calculation work?